The 'one minute' history of Glenside

 The section of the old Porirua Road from Johnsonville to Takapu is about 5 km long.

 The rural sector through Glenside is 2.5 km and is the only remaining rural sector of the old Porirua Road.
-The remnants of early colonial settlement along this road are still visible today.
+The remnants of early settler settlement along this road are still visible today.

 The historic settlement patterns of the original Halfway/Glenside locality can be roughly shaped into five eras.